rokudogobu/dlydldir/README.md

 ## How to Use

-1. install this program, then `today` directory and `YYYY-MM-DD` symbolic link is created in `~/Downloads/`
+1. install this program, then `today` directory and `YYYY-MM-DD` (e.g. `2023-04-04`) symbolic link is created in `~/Downloads/`

 1. change the default download location to `~/Downloads/today` in your favorite browser

-1. when the date have chenged, the program does:
+1. when you log in, this program does:

-	- archive contents of `today` directory to linked `YYYY-MM-DD` directory
+	- archive contents of `today` directory to linked `YYYY-MM-DD` directory if the date is the past date
-	- create symbolic link `YYYY-MM-DD` to `today` directory
+	- create symbolic link `YYYY-MM-DD` to `today` directory if not exists
 	- trash (not remove) empty archive directories

 ## Installation